Does Insurance Cover Therapy For Mental Health Services?

 Getty/AnnaStills

-Does health insurance cover therapy?
+Does insurance cover therapy?

 Insurance benefits can cover therapy in certain cases, depending on your unique situation.
 Each health insurance plan may have different mental health coverage options for mental health treatment.
-Additionally, some insurance companies may not cover certain behavioral health services, price points, or pre-existing conditions.
+Some insurance companies may also not cover certain behavioral health services, price points, or pre-existing conditions.
 Discussing your mental health benefits with your insurance provider can help you find the most affordable and best-suited therapist for your needs if your plan covers therapy.

-Is therapy covered by health insurance?
-Most health insurance providers have in-network therapists and other mental health professionals.
-This allows clients to reach providers who have experience providing counseling and treating mental illness.
-If you have a primary care physician, they may also help refer you to in-network providers.
-Working with an in-network therapist, as opposed to a provider who is not included in your health insurance coverage, can help you save money.
+Most health insurance providers have in-network therapists and other mental health professionals, allowing clients to reach providers who have experience providing therapy and treating mental illness.
+If you have a primary care physician, they may refer you to in-network providers.
+Working with an in-network therapist, instead of a provider not included in your health insurance coverage, can help you save money.
 Still, you could face outside factors that affect your overall therapy cost, depending on the deductible or plan you signed up with when you first obtained your insurance policy.

-Some of these outside factors may include:
+Some outside factors may include these:

-• Counseling co-pays
+• Therapy co-pays

 • Online or in-person therapists who charge upfront fees